 How do I prevent Millipedes?

-Outdoors there are a few things a homeowner can do to prevent millipedes:
+There are a few things a homeowner can do to prevent millipedes outdoors:

 Similarly, it is important to prevent high moisture areas in your home and have proper ventilation in areas like basements, bathrooms, and crawl spaces.